Inventory Best Practices in NAV

-Avoid setting up generic items. – From my experience, setting up a generic items can cause more trouble than they are worth.
+Avoid setting up generic items. - From my experience, setting up generic items can cause more trouble than they are worth.
 Counting such items can be nearly impossible.
 Further, unless the item is serialized or has a very flat cost fluctuation, recording reasonable COGS on sales of generic items can be challenging at best.

-Understand the implications of enabling the “Automatic Cost Adjustment” feature. – In an earlier post, I described the “Automatic Cost Adjustment” feature.
-While your order entry person(s) may not be aware of it, with this feature enabled, NAV can/will post additional inventory adjustment that aren’t even related to the document that the user is currently trying to post.
+Understand the implications of enabling the “Automatic Cost Adjustment” feature. - In an earlier post, I described the “Automatic Cost Adjustment” feature.
+While your order entry person(s) may not be aware of it, with this feature enabled, NAV can/will post additional inventory adjustments that isn’t even related to the document that the user is currently trying to post.
 Due to the great benefit of keeping a more real-time account of inventory costing, I almost always recommend enabling this feature.
 That said, I typically make two additional suggestions.

 - Roll both the “General Ledger Setup” and “User Setup” posting date restrictions forward together.
-Since NAV looks to the “General Ledger Setup” posting date restrictions when determining what posting date to use on inventory costing adjustments, as a general rule, I suggest that the “General Ledger Setup” posting date restrictions be moved forward at the same time that the user specific (user setup) posting date restrictions are rolled forward.
+Since NAV looks to the “General Ledger Setup” posting date restrictions when determining what posting date to use on inventory costing adjustments, as a general rule, I suggest that the “General Ledger Setup” posting date restrictions be moved forward at the same time that the user-specific (user setup) posting date restrictions are rolled forward.
 This will ensure that your users won’t have to deal with confusing posting date errors that reference mysterious posting dates.

 - Block dimension values sparingly.
 Keep in mind that when an inventory adjustment (a new value entry) is posted, NAV will attempt to make the posting with the same dimension values that were used on the original inventory movement (item ledger entry).
 That said, blocking dimension values tends to cause issues downstream when NAV attempts to post adjustments with a dimension value that has been blocked since the original posting occurred.